MeLlamanMeca/LP_ANTLR_MINISCHEME/README.md

 These features provide a foundation for writing and evaluating simple Scheme programs using the mini Scheme interpreter.

-### Quick reference
+<details>
+<summary>Qucik Summary</summary>
 This menu provides an overview of all possible expressions and their usages.
 Use it as a quick reference:

-<details>
-<summary>Qucik Summary</summary>

 | Expression       | Accepted Parameters | Usage                                            |
 |------------------|---------------------|--------------------------------------------------|